nicschumann/arena-connectome/README.md

 ## What?

 Connectome is a tool for exploring the shape of connections between Are.na channels.
+We're building a number of different *components* which help with different visualization tasks or goals.
+Currently, we're working

+## Who

+Connectome is being developed by [Nic Schumann](http://workshop.co) ([nicschumann](http://github.com/nicschumann)) and [Lukas WP](http://ltwp.net) ([ltwp](http://github.com/ltwp)).

 ## Components